 The modern world is a complex place.
 Ideologies and religions swirl, entangle with and wage war upon each other.
 Politically, socially and militarily the world is in upheaval.
 Economics, commerce and finance move in their own fashion and move many other forces from behind.
 The whole makes a strangely compelling but disturbing fabric of interwoven threads.
 And when was it ever different?
 This book was written in the conviction that if we use the old journalist’s rule “Follow the Money” we can make some sense of that.

 Abdassamad Clarke is from Ulster and was formally educated in Edinburgh.
 He accepted Islam at the hands of Shaykh Dr. Abdalqadir as-Sufi in 1973 and later studied in Cairo.
-He has translated a number of classical Arabic works and is currently an imam and teacher at the Ihsan Mosque, Norwich, UK and Dean of the Muslim Faculty of Advanced Studies.
+He has translated a number of classical Arabic works and was an imam and teacher at the Ihsan Mosque, Norwich, UK.
+He currently resides in Denmark with his family.